vanderschaarlab/clairvoyance/README.md

 ## Usage
 * To run tutorials:
     * Launch jupyter lab: `$ jupyter-lab`.
+        * If using Windows and following the Docker installation method, run `jupyter-lab --ip="0.0.0.0"`.
     * Open jupyter lab in the browser by following the URL with the token.
     * Navigate to `tutorial/` and run a tutorial of your choice.
-5. To run Clairvoyance API from the command line, execute the appropriate command from within the Docker terminal (see example command below).
+* To run Clairvoyance API from the command line, execute the appropriate command from within the Docker terminal (see example command below).

 ## Example: Time-series prediction
 To run the pipeline for training and evaluation on time-series